Hooks and SimProcedures in Detail

 All of these parameters should have an obvious meaning if you've followed along so far.

-Keep in mind that the state you pass in will NOT be copied, so be sure to make a copy if you want to use it again!
+Keep in mind that the state you pass in will NOT be copied and WILL be mutated, so be sure to make a copy beforehand if there will be more work to do!

 How can we call a function in the binary and have execution resume within our SimProcedure?

 There is a whole bunch of infrastructure called the "SimProcedure Continuation" that will let you do this.